- September 26, 1994

 - Richard Pryor - "The Back Down" (quote)

-- 1993/09-10 (~).
-Originally a 2Pac solo song recorded in summer of 93 for Mr. Middle Finger, as "Here We Go".
-That song is not appearing anymore in any Out On Bail tracklists so 2Pac might have recorded this group version in the beginning of October or even a bit earlier at the time of the solo version for a B-side.
-At that time Y?N-Vee were recording their album (with "Don't Leave", cf. Y?N-Vee), and were planned to be in Thug Life project also with "Fake Ass Bitches (Y?N-Vee Version, cf. Honor Among Thugz)" Mopreme was heavily working with Stretch on Mr. Middle Finger (and also on Live Squad's new project : "Hurts The Most" and maybe the unheard track "Pay Me", cf. Diary of a Poor Man / Ghetto Blues).
+- Story.
+Originally recorded as a solo song in Aug.-Sept. of 93 for Mr. Middle Finger, as "Here We Go".
+The solo version does not appear in any Out On Bail tracklists in October so 2Pac might have recorded this group version in the beginning of October (not credited to Echo studio, supposed place where he recorded "Here We Go").
+At that time Y?N-Vee were recording their album (with "Don't Leave", cf. Y?N-Vee), and were planned to be in Thug Life project also with "Fake Ass Bitches (Y?N-Vee Version)" (cf. Honor Among Thugz).
+Mopreme was then working with Stretch on Mr. Middle Finger (and also on Stretch/Live Squad's new project : "Hurts The Most" and maybe the unheard track "Pay Me", cf. Diary of a Poor Man / Ghetto Blues).
 The group will record a Single/Video new version with new lyrics in 95 and without 2Pac as a tribute for him being incarcerated (cf. Rarities).

 - Samples :